Managing and Mounting SDFS Volumes

 SDFS is comprised of 4 basic components:

 The SDFS Volume is a mounted file-system presented to the operating system.
 This is the primary way applications and services interact with SDFS.
 SDFS Volumes can be shared through SAMBA or NFS.

 The SDFS file-system service provides a typical POSIX compliant view of deduplicated files and folders to volumes.
 The SDFS filesystem services store meta-data regarding files and folders.
 This meta data includes information such as file size, file path, and most other aspects of files and folders other than the actual file data.
 Each SDFS Volume manages its own SDFS file-system service.
 In addition to meta data the SDFS file-system service also manages file maps that identify data location to dedup/undeduped chunk mappings.
 The chunks themselves live either within within the Deduplication Storage Engine.

 The Deduplication Storage Engine (DSE) stores, retrieves, and removes all deduped chunks.
 Chunks of data are stored on disk and indexed for retrieval with an in-memory custom written hashtable.
 The deduplication storage engine can be run as part of an SDFS Volume, which is default, or as a network service.

 Data Chunks are the unit by which raw data is processes and stored with SDFS.
 Chunks of data are stored either with the Deduplication Storage Engine or the SDFS file-system service depending on the deduplication process (see below).
-Chunks are hashed using the Tiger Hash computation.
+Chunks are, by default hashed using the Murmur3 Hashing algorithm.

 SDFS Volumes are created with the the command mkfs.sdfs.
 There are plenty of options to create a file system and to see them run "./mkfs.sdfs --help" or take a look at them here.